episerver/Foundation-docs/Foundation.Commerce/Page Types/Checkout Page.md

 The Checkout Page shows all items in the customer's shopping cart.
 It contains detailed information such as price, coupon code, delivery and payment options.

 ## Property List
-**Note**: This page type is not editable. <!--The following property list includes properties that are unique to this content type.
+**Note**: This page type's content is currently not editable.<!--The following property list includes properties that are unique to this content type.
 For a list of global properties, view our [*Common Page  Properties*](../../Common%20Page%20Properties.md) list.-->

 <!--Display Name *(Name in code)* | Type | Property Description
 --------------|------|---------------